A cloud of speech bubbles spreading out from a microphone on a stand.

 A doctor who is respectful

-Most men who are at the beginning of their prostate cancer journey do not know a lot about the disease.
-It is normal to feel overwhelmed and anxious, so finding a doctor who has patience and speaks to you with respect can give you a sense of calm.
+Most men at the beginning of their prostate cancer journey do not know a lot about the disease.
+It is normal to feel overwhelmed and anxious.
+Finding a physician who has patience and speaks to you with respect can give you a sense of calm.
 A urologist who helpfully educates you on what is happening and explains new medical terms will be a valuable member of your team.

 “Someone who treats you with respect and care.”